java-json-tools/json-schema-validator/README.markdown

 <p>Currently, JSON Schema is not an official RFC.
 In fact, the existing draft is obsolete -- but it
 is used on the Internet nonetheless.
 This implementation is based on the following drafts:</p>

+* draft v4 as currently defined by the <a href="https://github.com/json-schema/json-schema">JSON Schema working group</a>;
 * <a href="http://tools.ietf.org/html/draft-zyp-json-schema-03">JSON Schema Internet draft, version 3</a>;
 * <a href="http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03">JSON Reference Internet draft,